-If you drive smoothly and sensibly you’ll save fuel.
+If you move smoothly and sensibly, you’ll save fuel.
 Avoid rapid acceleration or braking – if you’re coming up to a junction, let the car’s momentum take you there instead of keeping your foot on the pedal all the way there then braking suddenly.

 Avoid stopping when you can

-Stopping and starting uses more fuel than keeping your motor rolling – a smoother driving technique as mentioned above will help you avoid this.
+Stopping and starting uses more petrol than having your motor rolling – a smoother driving technique, as mentioned above, will help you avoid this.

 Read the road